Our committees

 • Ensure agriculture is financially and operationally supported to be prepared for a carbon-constrained future.

-• Water and Energy Policy Committee
+Water and Energy Policy Committee

-The role of WEPC is to provide stewardship on water and energy related matters impacting QFF members.
+The role of Water and Energy Policy Committee (WPEC) is to provide stewardship on water and energy related matters impacting QFF members.
 This includes the identification of issues, impacts of climate change, notification of upcoming matters including submissions and consultations; and providing a conduit of information between Queensland’s agricultural sector and government and related stakeholders.

-The purpose of WEPC is to ensure Queensland’s agriculture is aware of current and future matters (including policy and regulation) pertaining to water and energy and can operate sustainably going forward.
+The purpose of WEPC is to ensure Queensland’s agriculture sector is aware of current and future matters (including policy and regulation) pertaining to water and energy and can operate sustainably going forward.
 This includes the recommendations of critical actions and policy to the QFF Board and QFF Council.

-Chair: Michael Murray, General Manager of Operations, Cotton Australia
+Nominee: Michael Murray, Cotton Australia

-• Workplace Health and Safety Committee
+Workplace Health and Safety Committee

 The role of the Workplace Health and Safety Committee (WHSC) is to provide stewardship on health and safety related matters relevant to QFF member originations.
 The WHSC will focus on priority policy and regulatory changes that may impact on-farm and rural safety.
 The WHSC will strive to be proactive in this space and be at the front of identifying potential WHS issues, consulting with government and related stakeholders.